dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ## Scaffold movie pages

-Use the scaffolding tool to produce pages for Create, Read, Update, and Delete (CRUD) operations for the movie model.
+Use the scaffolding tool to produce Create, Read, Update, and Delete (CRUD) pages for the movie model.

 # [Visual Studio](#tab/visual-studio)